Live music is often treated as a variation of something familiar.

 Why this evening actually feels easy

-Remove those, and the experience improves immediately.
+Remove those, and the experience changes completely.

 A practical case for your Memorial Day plan